eaglelab-zju/DGLD/README.md

 DGLD is an open-source library for Deep Graph Anomaly Detection based on pytorch and DGL.
 It provides unified interface of popular graph anomaly detection methods, including the data loader, data augmentation, model training and evaluation.
 Also, the widely used modules are well organized so that developers and researchers can quickly implement their own designed models.

+## News
+* Recently we receive feedback that the reported results are slightly different from the original paper.
+This is due to the anomaly injection setting, the graph augmentation and sampling.
+We will provide more details on the settings.

 ## Quick Start